 Ask any racing fan what's the best drivetrain layout for speed and you're sure to get one of two answers: rear-wheel drive or all-wheel drive.
 Front-engine, mid-engine or rear-engine, all will agree that front-wheel drive is wrong-wheel drive.
-But Ford set out to design the all-new Focus RS
+But Ford set out to design the

 as a FWD car from the beginning.
 The question is: why?

 They know a thing or two about making a FWD car fast, is why, and they thought they could come out with a car that performs better than an AWD equivalent.
 “Ford wanted to retain front wheel drive because it is lighter and more efficient than four wheel drive and for many it gives a more tactile driving experience,” explains Quaife technical director Michael Quaife.
 “The problem was how to put so much power through the front wheels without tremendous issues with traction and torque steer.”